datacentricdesign/iob22/assignments/05-covid-dashboard/step3.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1lPOiUwgpwI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 So far, our web server is capable of collecting COVID-19 data from a web service and serves the data.
 The web server does not bring any additional value yet.
-There are many different tools, framework and libraries to visualise data.
-In this assignment, we introce [Vega](https://vega.github.io/vega/), trying to shift the focus on the visualisation rather than the code.
-This contrast with visualisation tools that constraints the visualisation by the way the code is structured.
+There are many different tools, frameworks and libraries to visualise data.
+In this assignment, we introce [Vega](https://vega.github.io/vega/), trying to move the focus to the visualisation rather than the code.
+This contrasts with visualisation tools that constrain the visualisation by the way the code is structured.

 # Vega - Vizualisation Grammar

 As described from its website, _'Vega is a visualization grammar, a declarative language for creating, saving, and sharing interactive visualization designs.
-With Vega, you can describe the visual appearance and interactive behavior of a visualization in a JSON format, and generate web-based views using Canvas or SVG.'_ [Vega](https://vega.github.io/vega/)
+With Vega, you can describe the visual appearance and interactive behavior of a visualization in a JSON format, and generate web-based views using Canvas or SVG'._ [Vega](https://vega.github.io/vega/)

-We think that this approach might enables designers of visualisations to focus on visualisation concepts rather than the technical implementation.
+We think that this approach might enable designers of visualisations to focus on graphic concepts rather than the technical implementation.

 # Task 3.1 Specify Summary Chart